Fusilli alla Caprese

 This post may contain affiliate links.
 Read my full disclosure policy.

-Cooking weeknight dinners can sometimes feel like a chore, but when a dish is as simple and spectacular as this one, it can almost be relaxing.
+Cooking weeknight dinners can sometimes feel like a chore, but when a dish is this simple and tasty, it can almost be a pleasure.
 Adapted from Giada De Laurentis, this fusilli alla caprese recipe requires just a handful of high-quality ingredients.
-(And if you love the idea of a pasta dish that’s made with just a few ingredients, I bet you’ll love my cacio e pepe and spaghetti aglio e olio).
-The best part about this fusilli recipe?
-The sauce comes together in less time than it takes to boil the pasta.
-It’s even delicious cold, so if you’re lucky enough to have leftovers, you’ve got an easy lunch ready to go!
+The sauce comes together faster than the pasta takes to boil, and it’s just as delicious cold—so if you’re lucky enough to have leftovers, you’ve got an easy lunch ready to go.

 “Love this!
 Easy to make and delicious!
 It’s definitely a crowd pleaser, too!
 One of my go to recipes.”